Goods wagon: European wagon history

 Since 1922, the agreement for the mutual use of goods wagons in international traffic (RIV) has regulated the exchange of goods wagons in Europe and the Middle East.
 In addition, international goods wagon fleets were created in 1953 in Western Europe with the Europ-Verband and in 1965 in Eastern Europe with the Common Goods Wagon Park (OPW).
 During the second half of the 20th century, national goods wagon classes in Europe were increasingly replaced by Union internationale des chemins de fer (UIC) standard wagons.
 Since 1964, all goods wagons in Germany, for example, have had to be classified using the UIC goods wagon classification system.

 North American history

-Freight railroads in North American have always been almost entirely privately owned.
+Freight railroads in North America have always been almost entirely privately owned.
 The separate northern and southern U.S. track gauges were unified on June 1, 1886, allowing freight cars to be interchanged throughout the continent.
 The Safety Appliance Act of 1893 made air brakes and automatic couplers mandatory on all trains in the United States, effective 1900.
 The Association of American Railroads (AAR) had its origins in 1872 as the American Railway Association, initially to coordinate time tables.
 The AAR has developed various standards for freight cars over the years, including couplers, loading gauges, reporting marks, interchange rules, and information systems, through its Manual of Standards and Recommended Practices publications.